qpias/cleandata/README.md

 # cleandata

-Run the run_analysis.R script to ge a clean dataset
+Run the run_analysis.R script to get a clean dataset